Mobile phones

 How to find the perfect mobile phone for your needs.

-Because modern phones are a computer, camera and telephone rolled into one, they require a series of rigorous and standardised tests.
+Because modern smartphones are a computer, camera and telephone rolled into one, they require a series of rigorous tests.
+But they also need to last.

 The cameras are tested with a variety of scenes, including moving subjects and a test pattern.
 Scenes are tested in both daylight and low-light (with and without flash).
 We cover HDR, face detection, bokeh and zoom.
 Each camera mode is tested, including the selfie camera.
 For video, image stabilisation effects are measured as well as zooming while recording and sound quality.